 Regardless of whether you’re hunting black bear, deer, cape buffalo, or some other big game animal, it’s crucial that you properly prepare your equipment for the hunt.
-Among other things, you should verify that your rifle is sighted in correctly so you can hit what you’re aiming at.
+Among other things, you should verify that your rifle is sighted in correctly so you can place your shots appropriately for a quick and ethical kill.
 Today, I hope to provide some assistance in this matter by providing a simple step-by-step guide on how sight in a rifle.
 Specifically, since most hunters use telescopic sights on their rifles, this article describes how to sight in a rifle with a scope.

-After mounting a new scope on a rifle, ensure the reticle is completely level.
-Even a slight cant to the reticle can throw off the impact of the bullet and make the scope much more difficult to sight in.
-Also, make sure the scope is secure in the rings that the scope rings are tightly mounted to the base.
+After you’ve mounted your new scope on your rifle, check one last time to make sure the scope is secure in the rings that the scope rings are tightly mounted to the base.
 There should be no wiggle whatsoever to the scope.

 How to Sight In A Rifle: Boresighting